Formally Verified SAT-Based AI Planning: Experimental Evaluation

 \section{Experimental Evaluation}

-We evaluate the performance of our verified encoding and compare it to that of the $\forall$-step encoding presented by \citeauthor{rintanen:06}~\citeyear{rintanen:06} as computed by Madagascar when invariant generation is disabled.
-We note a weakness in this setup: Madagascar takes the PDDL domain as input, while our system takes as input the grounded output of Fast Downward's translator.
-Nonetheless, this setup should indicate the scalability of the verified encoding and can be used to test Madagascar's completeness.
-We compute the encodings of different planning domains from previous competitions and then feed them to the SAT solver Kissat~\cite{BiereFazekasFleuryHeisinger-SAT-Competition-2020-solvers}, opting for a 30 minutes timeout and a 4GB memory limit for encoding and solving.
-We generate the encodings for horizons 2, 5, 10, 20, 50, 100, and the bounds generated by the algorithm of Abdulaziz~\citeyear{abdulaziz:2019}.
-The formulae are satisfiable, unsatisfiable, and of varying sizes.
+We use Isabelle/HOL's code generator to generate a Standard ML implementation of our correct encoding.
+Readers interested in implementation details can inspect the attachement.
+We evaluate the performance of our encoding compared to the $\forall$-step encoding of \citeauthor{rintanen:06}~\citeyear{rintanen:06} as computed by Madagascar when invariant generation is disabled.
+Although this setup has a weakness, namely, that Madagascar takes the PDDL domain as input while our system takes the grounded output of Fast Downward's translator, it should indicate the scalability of the verified encoding and can be used to test Madagascar's completeness.
+We compute the encodings of different planning domains from previous competitions and then feed them to the SAT solver Kissat, opting for a 30 minutes timeout and a 8GB memory limit for encoding and solving.
+We generate the encodings for horizons 2, 5, 10, 20, 50, 100, and the bounds generated by the algorithm of \citeauthor{aaai2019}~\citeyear{aaai2019}.
+We record a few findings.
+Firstly, we found a bug in Madagascar: it produces unsatisfiable formulae for instances and horizons, despite those instances having $\forall$-step plans bounded by the horizon.
+This happens in at least 24 instances of different variants of the Rovers and PARCPrinter domains.
+This is because Madagascar adds incorrect action mutex constraints which rule out valid $\forall$-step plans, thus causing Madagascar to not be complete.
+The fact that such a well-established planning system has such bugs demonstrate that it is imperative we verify planning systems, especially that there no generally succinct unsolvablity certificates do not exist for AI planning algorithms.